ReneNyffenegger/temp-Parser/readme.txt

   --------
   Type-0  | all formal grammars.
-Can be recognized by a Turing machine | aka recursively enumerable or Turing-recognizable Type-1  | generate context-sensitive languages Type-2  | generate context-free languages.
-Can be recognized by a non-deterministic pushdown automaton.   its subset of deterministic context-free language—are the theoretical basis for the phrase structure of most programming languages, though their syntax also includes context-sensitive name resolution due to declarations and scope.
+Can be recognized by a Turing machine | aka recursively enumerable or Turing-recognizable Type-1  | generate context-sensitive languages Type-2  | generate context-free languages.; Can be recognized by a non-deterministic pushdown automaton.
+            its subset of deterministic context-free language—are the theoretical basis for the phrase structure of most programming languages, though their syntax also includes context-sensitive name resolution due to declarations and scope.
             Often a subset of grammars is used to make parsing easier, such as by an LL parser.
   Type-3  | generate "regular languages"

  Regular languages